Money manager Jupiter's AUM rises to 31.9 billion pounds

-Its AUM rose to 31.9 billion pounds ($48.33 billion) from 31.7 billion three months earlier, with about 86 percent in mutual fund products, up from 78 percent during the same period a year earlier.
+Its AUM rose to 31.9 billion pounds from 31.7 billion three months earlier, with about 86 percent in mutual fund products, up from 78 percent during the same period a year earlier.

 Company-wide, there were net outflows for the quarter of 626 million pounds due to the loss of a previously notified private mandate and the closure of an investment trust.